With the new coronavirus that causes COVID-19 spreading rapidly across the globe, and now Ohio, the question on everyone’s mind is: Will I be next?

-If you think you have the flu or may have come into contact with someone who has COVID-19, call your primary care doctor or the Ohio Department of Health Call Center.
+If you think you may have come into contact with someone who has COVID-19, call your primary care doctor or the Ohio Department of Health Call Center.
 The call center is now open 7 days a week from 9 a.m.-8 p.m. to answer your COVID-19 questions. and can be reached at 1-833-4-ASK-ODH (1-833-427-5634).

-The information in this article was updated April 29, 2020, and aligns with advice from the Centers for Disease Control and Prevention (CDC).
-For the latest information about the new coronavirus, visit the CDC’s website.
+The information in this article was updated February 1, 2021, and aligns with advice from the Centers for Disease Control and Prevention (CDC).
+For the latest information about COVID-19, visit the CDC’s website.